Bob Timberlake Biography

 He has helped, along with his talented folks, to create a magnificent Inn over looking ChetolaLake and the majestic Blue Ridge Mountains.
 The Bob Timberlake Inn at Chetola Resort in Blowing Rock, NC opened to the public in September 2004.
 The Bob Timberlake Inn is an 8-room bed and breakfast featuring Bob Timberlake furniture, lamps, accessories, artwork and personal mementos in the historic 1846 Manor House at Chetola.
 The Inn and complex offer a top Spa, fishing, many outdoor activities, great food, accommodations, and events.
 Bob’s 1930-31, 6-wheel Model A Ford Roadster is used for weddings, parades, and other activities in Blowing Rock.
 It is the perfect backdrop for Timberlake’s extraordinary furnishings, accessories, artwork and personal mementos.
 The Bob Timberlake Inn takes you back to a glorious time in the past with all the comforts of the present.

-In addition to the retail facilities, Bob Timberlake offers a comprehensive selection of gifts and accessories on its website, This features a broad range of both Bob Timberlake licensed products and related products, which are offered through The Bob Timberlake Galleries.
+In addition to the retail facilities, Bob Timberlake offers a comprehensive selection of art and accessories on its website, www.bobtimberlake.com The site features a broad range of both Bob Timberlake licensed products and related products, which are offered through The Bob Timberlake Galleries.

 Bob Timberlake accessories, home textiles, apparel and more are available through a retail relationship at Bass Pro Shops throughout the United States and online at www.basspro.com.